alphagov/paas-team-manual/source/architecture_decision_records/ADR040-bosh-access-without-socks.html.md

 ## Consequences

-We will no longer rely on IP Whitelisting or SSH tunnels and have individual credentials for accessing UAA on the BOSH Director.
+We will no longer rely on IP allow lists or SSH tunnels and have individual credentials for accessing UAA on the BOSH Director.

 Full alerting can be undertaken by Cyber for this component.